-In addition to the analysis presented in the previous sections about the project technical and financial maturity and gap analysis, an analysis of the completion dates of the projects included in the 2021 project list updated at March 2022 have been also performed, comparing these dates with the ones included in the 2019 project list of March 2019.
+In addition to the analysis presented in the previous sections about the project technical and financial maturity and gap analysis, an analysis of the completion dates of the projects included in the 2021 project list updated at March 2023 have been also performed, comparing these dates with the ones included in the 2019 project list of March 2019.
 This scrutiny was aimed at identifying delays in the development and implementation of projects, focussing on those required to reach the TEN-T standards, thus impacting on at least one KPI.

 The results of this analysis are presented in the table overleaf, with reference to the actions included in the action plan for the development of the BA Corridor by 2030.
-The table includes the actions that include at least one project whose completion date has been delayed by at least two years.
+The table includes the actions that involve at least one project whose completion date has been delayed by at least two years.
 Further to the number and completion date of the action, the number of delayed projects, the impacted KPIs, the budget and project promoter are specified.

-The findings from the completion dates comparison analysis of the projects included in the PIR 1/2022 vs the PIR 1/2022 project lists together with the outcomes of the analysis of the technical and financial maturity of the projects and of the gap analysis illustrated in the previous paragraphs, seem suggesting the opportunity to visit the BA Corridor railway infrastructure managers to discuss about the preparation, development and implementation of the projects both relating to cross-border sections and national railway lines.
-Visits may be performed in the following order of relevance:
+The findings from the completion dates comparison analysis of the projects included in the PIR 1/2029 vs the PIR 1/2023 project lists, together with the outcomes of the analysis of the technical and financial maturity of the projects and of the gap analysis illustrated in the previous paragraphs, seems confirming the complexity and/or lower maturity of projects at cross-border sections and in urban areas.